saipavani68/direct_messaging/README.md

     > foreman start -m gateway=1,app=3,timelines=3,directMessaging=3 (Starting an instance of gateway and 3 instances each of timelines and app)

-8. Since Api Gateway is being used for redirecting requests to the respective server instances of each microservice, we can test our apis using http://localhost:5000 which further redirects requests to nodes with ports 5300, 5301, 5302 as defined in routes.cfg
+8. Since Api Gateway is being used for redirecting requests to the respective server instances of each microservice, we can test our apis using http://localhost:5000 (for example with Postman) which further redirects requests to nodes with ports 5300, 5301, 5302 as defined in routes.cfg